-- 8.19.
-Emerging Development Management policy DME3 sets out the long term need to safeguard Deepdale Business Park as an employment site.
-This policy is not yet adopted but, given the advanced stage of the emerging policy document.
-It can be given some limited weight. - 8.20.
-These policies are also consistent with the NPPF, which promotes sustainable rural economic development but encourages local planning authorities to consider appropriate alternative uses of employment sites that are no longer viable. - 8.21.
-As this is an outline application, with all matters reserved, policies on detailed design and layout are not relevant at this stage. - Wider Legislative and Policy Context - 8.22.
+- 8.24.
 In terms of legislation, under the provisions of the Town and Country Planning (Development Management Procedure) Order 2010 the current proposals represent 'major development' as they would create 10 or more dwellinghouses.
 In planning policy both national and local the term major development is also referenced.
-Specifically paragraph 116 of the NPPF and Core Strategy policy GSP1 seek to resist major development in National Parks in all but exceptional circumstances. - 8.23.
-The NPPF seeks to resist major development in National Parks in all but exceptional circumstances, stating that proposals should be judged against the following criteria: - the need for the development, including in terms of any national considerations, and the impact of permitting it, or refusing it, upon the local economy; - the cost of, and scope for, developing elsewhere outside the designated area, or meeting the need for it in some other way; and - any detrimental effect on the environment, the landscape and recreational opportunities, and the extent to which that could be moderated - 8.24.
-The 'Natural Environment' section of the National Planning Practice Guidance (NPPG) document advises, however, that whether a proposed development in a National Park should be treated as a major development to which the policy in paragraph 116 of the NPPF applies will be a matter for the relevant decision taker, taking into account the proposal in question and the local context.
-It also notes though that the NPPF is clear that great weight should be given to conserving landscape and scenic beauty in these designated areas irrespective of whether the policy in paragraph 116 is applicable. - 8.25.
+Specifically paragraph 116 of the NPPF and Core Strategy policy GSP1 seek to resist major development in National Parks in all but exceptional circumstances. - 8.25.
+The NPPF seeks to resist major development in National Parks in all but exceptional circumstances, stating that proposals should be judged against the following criteria: - the need for the development, including in terms of any national considerations, and the impact of permitting it, or refusing it, upon the local economy; - the cost of, and scope for, developing elsewhere outside the designated area, or meeting the need for it in some other way; and

+- any detrimental effect on the environment, the landscape and recreational opportunities, and the extent to which that could be moderated - 8.26.
+Footnote 55 of the NPPF advises, however, that whether a proposed development in a National Park should be treated as a major development to which the policy in paragraph 172 of the NPPF applies will be a matter for the relevant decision taker, taking into account its nature, scale and setting, and whether it could have a significant adverse impact on the purposes for which the area has been designated.
+The NPPF is clear that great weight should be given to conserving landscape and scenic beauty in these designated areas irrespective of whether the policy in paragraph 172 is applicable. - 8.27.
 Further general policy advice is provided in the emerging Development Management Policies Development Plan Document (DPD).
 This document is at an advanced stage of preparation, and has been submitted to the Secretary of State for examination.
-This document will form part 2 of the Local Plan for the Peak District National Park and at this stage in accordance with paragraph 216 of the NPPF can be given some weight in assessing the current application. - 8.26.
+This document will form part 2 of the Local Plan for the Peak District National Park and at this stage in accordance with paragraph 216 of the NPPF can be given some weight in assessing the current application. - 8.28.
 Policy DME3 of this document addresses the safeguarding employment sites.
-It safeguards a number of sites within the Park, including Deepdale Business Park, for B1, B2 or B8 industrial use and employment use unless the Development Plan and evidence of strategic need justifies mixed use development, in which case the predominant use(s) should remain in the B1, B2 or B8 use classes. - 8.27.
-It is noted that there is some outstanding objection to this draft policy as submitted for examination, limiting the weight that can currently be placed upon it.

-8.28.
-The Bakewell Neighbourhood Plan is currently undergoing pre-submission consultation.
-Due to the outcome of that consultation potentially altering its content it can also be given only limited weight.
+It safeguards a number of sites within the Park, including Deepdale Business Park, for B1, B2 or B8 industrial use and employment use unless the Development Plan and evidence of strategic need justifies mixed use development, in which case the predominant use(s) should remain in the B1, B2 or B8 use classes. - 8.29.
+It is noted that there was an outstanding objection to this draft policy as submitted for examination, limiting the weight that can currently be placed upon it. - 8.30.
+The Bakewell Neighbourhood Plan is currently undergoing revision prior to pre-submission consultation.
+Due to the outcome of those revisions and that consultation potentially altering its content it can also be given only limited weight at this stage.